Asthenozoospermia: Causes and Infertility Solutions

 Studies have identified conditions such as Klinefelter syndrome and Y chromosome microdeletions as contributors to decreased sperm motility.
 These genetic abnormalities disrupt normal sperm development and function.

 Addressing genetic factors: Genetic counseling and testing can help identify potential genetic issues, guiding effective treatment plans.
-This thorough approach enhances the understanding and management of infertility linked to asthenozoospermia.

 Hormonal Imbalances

-Hormonal imbalances can significantly disrupt sperm development and function, impacting motility and overall fertility.
+Hormonal imbalances can significantly disrupt sperm development and function, impacting motility and overall fertility:

 Infections

 Sexually transmitted infections (STIs) such as Chlamydia, Gonorrhea, and Herpes can cause inflammation and damage to the reproductive tract, affecting sperm motility.
-These infections can result in permanent damage if not treated promptly.

 Beyond STIs, infections in the prostate (prostatitis) and epididymis (epididymitis) can also contribute to decreased sperm movement.
 These localized infections create a hostile environment for sperm, reducing their viability and motility.